 Hello, and welcome to my page.
 This page is designed to showcase some of the Computer Aided Drafting and Design (CAD) and Computer Integrated Manufacturing (CIM) work my students have done.
-I am teacher at Saline High Schoool and the South & West Washtenaw Consortium (SWWC).
+I am teacher at Saline High Schoool and the South & West Washtenaw Consortium (SWWC) in Michigan.
 I currently teach Computer Aided Drafting (CAD), Advanced Manufacturing (manual and computer aided manufacturing), Architectural Drafting, and Project Lead the Way: Introduction to Engineering Design (PLTW: IED).

 If you would like to download AutoCAD for Mac click HERE.

 If you don't have access to a PC or Mac, you can run Onshape.
 It is a fantastic browser based software that only requires an internet connection.
 No downloads, installs, and will work on a Chromebook.
 There is even an app for your phone.
 I truly love this software.
 You can sign up HERE.

 Also, if you don't have access to a PC or Mac and need AutoCAD, you can use the AutoCAD Web App that can be accessed HERE.

 Lastly, Architectural students that have a high-end PC can run Lumion.
 Make sure to check the system requirements to ensure your computer can run this software before you download it.
 You'll have to verify your student status twice over, and it will be complicated, but it is totally worth it if you have the means to run it.
 You can begin that process HERE.

 In addition to the AutoDesk software package, my Computer Integrated Manufacturing students learn to use MasterCAM as well.

 I have been teaching CAD and Architecture at the high school level for over 15 years, and it is my belief that competition leads to higher productivity as well as deeper learning.
 My classes compete at a number of competitions, most notably SkillsUSA and the Michigan Industrial Technology Education Society (MITES) competition.